 Although Donna doesn't mention this in her interesting comments, there's a good chance that her social concerns preceded her depression.
 If this is the case it's just possible that her social anxiety was influential in the onset of her depression, and helps to maintain it now.

 From what Donna says it seems to be the case that she might like greater social contact but she finds it too difficult.
 She does not therefore fall into the category of the so-called avoidant personality disorder.
 This person has absolutely no desire for an active social life and adopts social isolation as a lifestyle choice.

 Donna may or may not wish to be more outgoing but people often confuse social anxiety with introversion.
-It’s perhaps not too surprising as many people with social anxiety either appear introverted, or just happen to be introvert as well.
+It's perhaps not too surprising as many people with social anxiety either appear introverted, or just happen to be introvert as well.
 The curious thing about social anxiety is that many high profile people and celebrities suffer with it.
 They may want the company of others, even yearn for it, yet they struggle when the opportunity arises.
-On the whole, introverts are content with long periods of solitude although they may have a small but tightly knit group of friends.
-They often busy themselves with particular interests, yet they are perfectly comfortable in the company of others.
-Many of my academic colleagues fall rather neatly into this category.
-After what can appear days or sometimes weeks of hibernation they emerge to deliver a lecture to several hundred students without difficulty.
+On the whole, introverts are content with long periods of solitude

 Donna's experience of social anxiety is really quite common.
 In fact roughly 50 percent of people with intense social anxiety also suffer with depression.
 Put another way, a significant number of people with depression also experience social anxiety.

-Do you share some or all of Donna’s experiences?
+Do you share some or all of Donna's experiences?
 Have you found ways of coping with the situation?
-Why not share your thoughts and ideas, or perhaps comment directly on Donna’s question relating to social isolation.
+Why not share your thoughts and ideas, or perhaps comment directly on Donna's question